cloudandheat/prometheus_smart_exporter/README.rst

 1. a helper which runs as root (``smart_exporter_helper``)
 2. the HTTP server which serves the data (``prometheus_smart_exporter``)

-The helper runs as systemd service listening on UNIX socket managed by systemd or the helper itself.
-When a client connects to the socket, the helper reads out S.M.A.R.T. information and sends it to the client as serialised Python dict wrapped in a simple binary format.
+The helper runs as a service listening on UNIX socket (ideally managed by systemd, but can also be managed by the helper itself).
+When a client connects to the socket, the helper reads S.M.A.R.T. metrics and sends them to the client as serialised Python dict wrapped in a simple binary format.

-The exporter listens on HTTP and when asked to export data, it connects to the UNIX socket and receives the current S.M.A.R.T. information.
+The exporter listens on HTTP and when asked to export data, it connects to the UNIX socket and receives the current S.M.A.R.T. metrics.
 All interpretation, filtering and Prometheus-specific formatting of the data is done in the exporter and as unprivilegued user.

 Socket Protocol
 ---------------